latexdraw/latexdraw/README.md

 `mvn clean package -DskipTests -Dcheckstyle.skip -Dspotbugs.skip`

-The packaging step is specific for each OS (Fedora, Debian, Windows, MacOSX, etc.): it uses tools these OS provide to build installation files.
+The packaging step is specific for each OS (Fedora, Debian, Windows, MacOSX, etc.): it uses tools these OS' provide to build installation files.
 These tools are:
 - On Fedora, you need `rpmbuild`:
  `dnf install rpm-build`